westerlymerlin/UCL-tombola-API/README.md

 library **Minimal Modbus** is used for the Modbus protocol.<br>
 **Minimal Modbus Library Documentation** https://minimalmodbus.readthedocs.io/en/stable/

+Application dcumentaton can be found in [readme.pdf](./readme.pdf)

-Full documentation can be found in the file: [README.pdf](./README.pdf)
+Python module documentation can be found in the folder: [docs](./docs/readme.md)

+Change log can be found in the file [changelog.txt](./changelog.txt)

 ---